This post contains affiliate links. Please see our disclosure policy.

 A close-up of a serving spoon scooping into the cobbler.

 • Peaches – Be sure to use ripe peaches.
 Ripe peaches will have a little give when squeezed gently, instead of being quite firm or mushy.
+I often find grocery store peaches to be a bit disappointing – try finding peaches at a farmer’s market if possible.

 • Cake Mix – I used a yellow cake mix.
 Any brand will work.